amandat85/LIRI/README.md

 2. Open up your terminal
 3. Navigate to your LIRI-Node-Application directory

+Note: If your search terms have an `apostrophe (')` in the phrase please put the phrase in quotation marks.
+Example: "God's Plan"

 ### To Search a Movie

 To search movies type in the following command: